Health Tips

 4. Sudden weight fluctuations.

-6. Difficulty moving affected joints.
+6. Difficulty moving the affected joints.

 7. General fatigue or weakness.